SkoolNotes/Taproot/KBhHIST201WWII.md

 ## Holocoust ID Cards
 "Some Catholic friends helped her family obtain [false papers](https://encyclopedia.ushmm.org/narrative/7723/en) and rented them a house in a nearby village."

+- Identity documents and identity forgery is a common part of the